Privacy Policy

 Data Storage

-- Credentials are stored in the macOS Keychain, encrypted by the operating system.
+- Credentials and the configured Twitch channel are stored in the macOS Keychain, encrypted by the operating system.

 - No data is stored on external servers operated by MrDemonWolf, Inc.